Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Blueprint of the VBG

-As the beam travels through mostly vacuum in the VBG, it is an ultra-transparent channel with extremely low loss at the level of $\sim10^{-5}$ dB/km.
-In addition, compared to satellite-to-ground links, VBG is ground-based, stable, robust against environmental disturbances, and can be operated at all times.
-Most importantly, VBG does not suffer from the baseline 3\,dB loss introduced by the thickness of the atmosphere, which is almost inevitable for satellite-to-ground links \cite{lu2022micius}.
-The total effective attenuation of VBG, $\alpha_{\mathrm{tot}}(\lambda)$, in the normalized unit of $\mathrm{dB/km}$,can be divided into the following four main contributions,
+Because the photons propagate primarily through a vacuum, the VBG functions as an ultra-transparent channel with extremely low loss ( $\sim10^{-5}$ dB/km).
+Unlike satellite-to-ground links, a deployed VBG provides a continuous, ground-based infrastructure that inherently bypasses the inevitable 3 dB atmospheric coupling loss \cite{lu2022micius}.
+The total effective attenuation of the VBG, $\alpha_{\mathrm{tot}}(\lambda)$, in the normalized unit of $\mathrm{dB/km}$, can be divided into the following four main contributions,

-where $\alpha_{\mathrm{lens}}$ denotes the total loss of the lens due to absorption, scattering, diffraction, and reflection; $\alpha_{\mathrm{gas}}$ is the loss of the residue gas, dominated by absorption; $\alpha_{\mathrm{align}}$ is due to the imperfect alignment of the lens, which leads to the leakage of energy into higher-order transverse modes.
-This loss mechanism mentioned above constitutes the baseline loss of VBG channels, as estimated in the previous literature \cite{huang2024vacuum}.
-However, in reality, one may need reflector devices over a certain length $L_{\mathrm{mirror}}$ to deflect the beam and overcome Earth's curvature or to accommodate environmental conditions.
-The angular alignment of such a device is crucial and may impose additional loss, which is captured in the last term.
-We provide two different reflector designs, namely single-$\ang{45}$-mirror (S45M) and two-mirror rigid-retroreflector (TMRRR), each of which is analyzed in detail in Appendix.~\ref{sec:reflectionDevice}.

-The attenuation spectrum of the VBG around the telecom band, assuming the default configuration, is numerically calculated and plotted in Fig. \ref{fig:VBG_Basics}(b), compared to the state-of-the-art fiber and satellite-to-ground channel, which shows a low-loss telecom passband centered at $\lambda_c\approx1550$nm with at least two orders of magnitude improvement.
-The average attenuation rates concerning the wave number under different models within the pass window are calculated for later usage, respectively, as follows,